Dqixol/qidongs_web/src/data/blog/oxford_pdra.md

 ### Looking Forward to Future Discoveries

 As I take on this new role, I am eager to dive into the research and contribute to the ATLAS experiment’s mission.
-This opportunity is not just about advancing my career—it is about contributing to a larger scientific effort that has the potential to change our understanding of the universe.
+This opportunity is not just about advancing my career - it is about contributing to a larger scientific effort that has the potential to change our understanding of the universe.

 I am grateful to the University of Oxford and the ATLAS team for this opportunity, and I look forward to the exciting challenges and discoveries that lie ahead.
 Thank you to everyone who has supported me in this journey so far.
 I am beyond excited to see where this experience will lead and to play a part in advancing the field of particle physics.